 Credit Karma Tax isn’t a bad deal for a completely free tax service.
 Just keep in mind there are a few kinks to work out, and it might not be a smooth process.

-Best Tax Software: Final Thoughts
+Best Tax Programs: Final Thoughts

-To get the best bang for your buck, consider the options you need and forget the rest.
+To get the best bang for your buck, you should consider the options you need and forget the rest.
 Where TurboTax is an excellent option for beginners or filers who prefer a streamlined experience, FreeTaxUSA is the perfect low-cost solution if you don’t mind a simple interface.

 Have you used any of these tax programs?
 Which is your favorite?
 Let us know in the comments!